dentarg/auth0-blog/_posts/2017-04-03-navigating-rs256-and-jwks.markdown

 ## TL;DR:

 When signing your JWTs it is better to use an asymmetric signing algorithm.
 Doing so will no longer require sharing a private key across many applications.
 Using an algorithm like RS256 and the JWKS endpoint allows your applications to trust the JWTs signed by Auth0.

 The code snippets below have been adapted from Auth0's [node-jwks-rsa](https://github.com/auth0/node-jwks-rsa) and [express-jwt](https://github.com/auth0/express-jwt).

 Check out the sample [repository](https://github.com/sgmeyer/auth0-node-jwks-rs256).

+> [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.

 ## RS256 vs HS256